 With legal sports betting in Ohio, you have lots of ways to explore March Madness betting.
 Individual game lines on college basketball are popular during the regular season, but many overlook it during March Madness in favor of bracket pools or contests.

-Rather than putting all your hopes on brackets, individual March Madness game betting can spread out your risk of major upsets.
+Rather than putting all your hopes on brackets, betting on individual March Madness games can spread out your risk of major upsets.
 Closely following March Madness game odds can also help you make better picks for your brackets.

 This page covers all the ways you can bet on March Madness plus live March Madness futures & game odds direct from legal online sportsbooks.